Links are listed under three categories: Sites Specific to Alaska, Malpractice Insurance, and National Links.

 The Family Law Self-Help Center is a public service provided by the Alaska Court System dedicated to helping self-represented people achieve a better understanding of family law procedures, to increase access to family law courts, and to facilitate quicker resolution of family law matters.

 - Gender Neutral Language in the Courts Pamphlet

 This pamphlet has been re-printed by the Gender Equality Section of the Alaska Bar Association with the permission of The New York State Judicial Committee on Women in the Courts, chaired by Hon.
 Betty Weinberg Ellerin.

 Advocating the use of gender neutral language, New York Chief Judge Judith S.Kaye has said, "It’s simply the right thing to do."
 This pamphlet was an effort to make doing this ?right thing? easy and comfortable.
 This second edition has been published by the New York State Judicial Committee on Women in the Courts to answer the continuing interest in the pamphlet?s concise suggestions as well as to keep before the court community a standard for language that speaks fairly of?and to?us all.

 Ninth Circuit Judicial Conference

-Alaska has six lawyer representatives assigned to the Alaska District of the Ninth Circuit Judicial Conference.
+Alaska has four lawyer representatives assigned to the Alaska District of the Ninth Circuit Judicial Conference.
 These “lawyer reps” meet periodically with federal judges, the court clerk, and other federal administrators in the Alaska District, to discuss federal practice and procedure issues and proposals.
 The lawyer reps also participate in annual meetings of the Ninth Circuit Judicial Conference.